-In a critical essay on the interdisciplinary avant-garde of the early 1960s, Henry Flynt protests that "Fluxus, as it is remembered today, grew out of an art of insignificant and silly gestures mainly due to George Brecht."16 He may be right.
-Brecht's event scores were eagerly embraced by Maciunas, who adopted them as a sort of signature form for Fluxus performance.17 Brecht's myriad game- or kit-type objects (themselves crucial reinterpretations of Marcel Duchamp's "readymade" aesthetic) were subsequently adapted, semistandardized, and proliferated in Maciunas's endless FluxBoxes and early Fluxus editions.18 Even Brecht's single-page broadsheet VTRE (1963) turned into the Fluxus newspaper $\alpha VTRE$.
-It is not surprising then that when Brecht's role is historically acknowledged, it is almost always within the context of Fluxus-a critical approach, however, which unfortunately tends to homogenize Fluxus production, flatten Brecht's work into a preconceived notion of performance, and neglect the possible reception or impact of his work outside of Fluxus.
+objects, themselves crucial reinterpretations of Marcel Duchamp's "readymade" aesthetic, were subsequently adapted, semi-standardized, and proliferated in Maciunas's endless FluxBoxes and early Fluxus editions.
+Even Brecht's singlepage broadsheet, V TRE (1963), turned into the Fluxus newspaper ccV TRE.
+So it is not surprising that when Brecht's role is historically acknowledged, it is almost always within the context of "Fluxus"-a critical approach, however, which unfortunately tends to homogenize "Fluxus" production, flatten Brecht's work into a preconceived notion of "performance," and neglect the possible reception or impact of his work outside of Fluxus.
 Never a commercially successful artist, Brecht left the United States permanently in 1965 to live in Europe.
 Although he participated in a number of solo and group shows in the 1960s, his last one-person exhibition in the U.S. was a 1973 retrospective at the Onnasch Gallery in New York.

-Brecht's work with language appears to have come directly out of his involvement in Cage's class on experimental composition at the New School, which he attended from June 1958 to August 1959.19 Until that time, Brecht's art production had mostly consisted of paintings and drawings made according to some version of chance procedures-drawings based on charts of random numbers and paintings made through dripping paint onto canvases, all fully pictorial in orientation.20 In his addendum to Chance Imagery, Brecht states that, although he was aware of Cage's work since 1951, his model for chance operations during the 1950s came primarily from the work of Jackson Pollock.21 As the title suggests, Brecht's initial goal was to use chance methods to generate what he termed "affective images."
-And, according to fellow New School classmate Dick Higgins, at the time of entering Cage's class, Brecht still described himself as "you might say, a painter."22 Living in New Jersey, where he worked as a research chemist, Brecht often attended the class with Allan Kaprow, whom he knew through Robert Watts.
+Brecht's work with language appears to have come directly out of his involvement in Cage's class on experimental composition at the New School, which he attended from June 1958 to August 1959.
+Until that time, Brecht's art production had mostly consisted of paintings and drawings made according to some version of "chance" procedures-drawings based on charts of random numbers, and paintings made through dripping paint onto canvases, all fully pictorial in orientation.
+In his addendum to Chance Imagery, Brecht states that, although he was aware of Cage's work since 1951, his model for chance operations during the 1950s came primarily from the work of Jackson Pollock.
+As the title suggests, Brecht's initial goal was to use chance methods to generate what he termed "affective images."
+And, according to fellow New School classmate Dick Higgins, at the time of entering Cage's class, Brecht still described himself as "you might say, a